soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 ### Main Sequence Diagram

 Each harvester runs in a dedicated container.
 The result of the harvester is ingested into a (temporary) storage.
-Follow up processes (harmonization, augmentation, validation) pick up the results from the temporary storage.
+Follow up processes (harmonisation, augmentation, validation) pick up the results from the temporary storage.

 ``` mermaid
 flowchart LR